tayruxin/tp/docs/DeveloperGuide.md

     - Cons: Remarks may be accidentally deleted by empty input.

 ### Add Feature
 The `add` command allows users to add companies into LinkMeIn.
-The compulsory parameters are the company's name, the application's role, status and deadline, and the recruiter's name, phone and email address.
-The optional parameter is the priority of the application.
-Parameters can be added in any order.

 #### Implementation
-Given below is an example usage scenario and how the `add` mechanism behaves at each step.

-1. The user enters the input `add c/Google r/Software Engineer s/PA d/10-10-2023 n/Francis Tan p/98765432 e/francist@gmail.com`.

-2. The `LogicManager` calls `AddressBookParser#parseCommand()` with the user input.

-3. The `AddressBookParser` creates a parser that matches the `add` command, an `AddCommandParser` object, and uses it to parse the command.

-4. The `AddCommandParser` creates a `Company` object, and then creates an `AddCommand` object with the `Company` object.
+The `add` feature is implemented using the `AddCommand` class.
+The `AddCommand` object takes in a `Company` object.
+Only if all the inputs for the parameters are valid and all compulsory parameters are present, then the `Company` object is created.

+The `add` feature includes the following operations in `ModelManager`, which is implemented by the `Model` interface:
-5. The `AddCommand` object can communicate with the `Model` when it is executed.
-It first checks if there's a duplicate input, which has the same company name, application role and application deadline.
+* `Model#hasCompany(Company company)` — Checks if the company already exists in LinkMeIn.
+Duplicate companies are those with the same company name, application role and application deadline.

-6. If the `Model` does not have a duplicate, the `AddCommand` object calls `Model#addCompany` to add the new `Company` into LinkMeIn.

-7. Finally, the `AddCommand` object returns the `CommandResult` object.
+* `Model#addCompany(Company company)` — Adds a company into LinkMeIn.
+* `Model#setCurrentViewedCompany(Company company)` - Sets the selected company to be viewed in the `CompanyDetailPanel`.

-The following sequence diagram illustrates how the `add` command works:
+The following sequence diagram illustrates how the `add` command works and interacts between the `Logic` and `Model` components, taking the input `add c/Google r/Software Engineer s/PA d/10-10-2023 n/Francis Tan p/98765432 e/francist@gmail.com` as an example.

 <img src="images/AddSequenceDiagram.png" alt="Add Sequence Diagram"/>